soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

 ## Documentation
 - [MetaSound Branches manual](https://matthewscharles.github.io/metasound-branches/): currently a list of nodes with inlets and outlets, with more coming soon.
-- [Examples](https://github.com/matthewscharles/MetaSound-Examples): work in progress -- UAsset files available for download without any written explanation.
+- [Examples](https://github.com/matthewscharles/MetaSound-Examples): work in progress -- a selection of UAsset files available for download without any written explanation.
 - [Demonstration Video](https://www.youtube.com/watch?v=HgudP5fzDWM): demo patch and examples.
 ### Development notes
 - [Initial notes](./docs/development_notes.md): information on the first custom node and development process (now a little out of date).